this small guide was written to help you with your first Veeam PowerShell script based on a start (backup) job example.

 3. Start PowerShell editor

-- Together with actual Windows Servers and Clients there came a free PowerShell editor named "Windows PowerShell ISE".
-At some Windows Versions, you should add it in the server manager under "features".
+- Together with actual Windows Servers and Clients Microsoft delivers a PowerShell editor named "Windows PowerShell ISE".
+At some Windows Versions, you need to add it in the server manager under "features".

-- At newer windows versions the PowerShell SE view only the console but not the editor window.
-You can view the editor window by pressing the arrow next to the "script" button (upper right side of the blue area).
+- At newer windows versions the PowerShell ISE view only the console but not the editor window.
+You drop down the editor window by pressing the arrow next to the "script" button (upper right side of the blue area).

-You can type in PowerShell commands directly on the blue area or use the editor area to work on a .ps1 PowerShell file.
-You can execute the white code by pressing the "play" button at the top menue and you will see the output in the blue area.
+You can now type in PowerShell commands directly on the blue area or use the editor area to work on a .ps1 PowerShell file that you can now save.
+You can execute the code from the white area by hitting the "play" button at the top menue.
+The output will be written to the blue powershell console area.

-4. Allow custom PowerShell script execution on your Backup & Replication Server
+4. Allow custom PowerShell script execution on the system that runs the powershell script

 (If you already did that, please jump to the next step)